Starbucks: Europe

 In May 2012, Starbucks opened its first coffeehouse in Finland, with the location being Helsinki-Vantaa Airport in Vantaa.
 In August 2013, the first Starbucks inside Dansk Supermarked opened in the department stores Salling in Aalborg and Aarhus in Denmark.
-In April 2014, Starbucks announced a store in Azerbaijan, in the Port Baku Mall.
 In November 2014, Starbucks announced its first Channel Island store, in the primary business area of St Peter Port in Guernsey.

 On April 21, 2015, Kesko, the second largest retailer in Finland, announced its partnership with Starbucks, with stores opened next to K-Citymarket hypermarkets.
 As of June 2017, three stores had been opened next to K-Citymarkets: In Sello in Espoo and in Myyrmanni and Jumbo in Vantaa.

 In February 2016, Howard Schultz announced the opening of stores in Italy.
 The first Italian Starbucks store was inaugurated in Milan on September 6, 2018, at which point Starbucks already had locations in 78 countries.
 In May 2016, the first Starbucks store in Slovakia opened in Aupark, in Bratislava.
 In June 2018, Starbucks announced the opening of stores in Serbia.
 The first store was opened in April 2019 at Rajiceva Mall.
 On June 1, 2019, Starbucks opened its first coffee store in Valletta, Malta, the 80th country to have a Starbucks outlet.
 In July 2025, Starbucks opened its first store in Iceland.